|

 I was probably typical of a

 kid in the 1960's.
-We all had different upbringings,
+We all had different

-but had many similarities.
-Our parents married at
+upbringings, but had many similarities.
+Our

-but sustained family values.
+limited incomes, but sustained family values.

 I had to be home before dark